 Enjoy your trip.
 I'm in Australia at the moment and it's my favourite place.
 Any other questions, feel free to hit me up.

 There is some good guidance here.
 One thing you can look out for a two for one deals.
 Japanese stores often do this from 3 or 4 pm per day.
 Can stretch money if you like this type of food.
-Food / coffee is typically cheaper in Melbourne/ Sydney / Adelaide than Perth almost 2 years ago
+Food / coffee is typically cheaper in Melbourne/ Sydney / Adelaide than Perth over 3 years ago

 Australia is expensive.
 Compared to places like Singapore, London or New York / LA it's extremely difficult to find quality cheap food.
 There are some Asian take aways in the big cities (Melbourne, Sydney) that are relatively cheap but don't expect top quality produce.